Answered By: Mallory Jallas Last Updated: Nov 28, 2017 Views: 1527

 Visit nytimes.com/grouppass to activate a new pass.
-A new pass will be available to you if your school has designated additional access periods and you activate it while physically within your school’s network on campus.
-For example, if each pass at your school lasts XX Days, you may revisit nytimes.com/grouppass as necessary to continue your access.
+A new pass will be available to you if your institution has designated additional access periods and you activate it while physically within your institutional network on campus.
+For example, if each pass at your institution lasts XX Days, you may revisit nytimes.com/grouppass as necessary to continue your access.
 Make sure you are logged in to the NYTimes.com account with which you activated your Group Pass.

 Your Group Pass includes access to The New York Times via the NYTimes smartphone apps.
 To download your free smartphone apps by visiting: http://www.nytimes.com/services/mobile/index.html

 Group Pass FAQ’s